Analysis | Why $17 Billion in Credit Suisse ‘CoCos’ or AT1s Got Wiped Out in UBS Takeover

 6. And what’s the answer?

-It turned out that a total writedown of AT1s is not the norm, with risky bonds at most other banks in Europe and the UK having more protections, according to Bloomberg Intelligence.
+No other banks in Europe besides Credit Suisse and UBS had provisions that would allow for the full writedown of this kind of bond, according to senior Bloomberg Intelligence credit analyst Jeroen Julius.
+This feature allowed equity investors to maintain some value as bondholders were wiped out.
 The European Banking Authority, which oversees banks across the European Union, of which Switzerland is not a member, said in a statement that “common equity instruments are the first ones to absorb losses, and only after their full use would Additional Tier One be required to be written down.”
-The wipeout still shook the $275 billion CoCo market, with Goldman Sachs Group Inc. ready to start trading claims in Credit Suisse’s AT1s.
+The Swiss move still shook the $275 billion CoCo market, with Goldman Sachs Group Inc. ready to start trading claims in Credit Suisse’s AT1s.
+Here are the rules across Europe:

 --With assistance from Colin Keatinge, Ronan Martin and Paul Cohen.